Portland is one of the most bicycle-friendly cities in the country, and members of the Lewis & Clark community bike to campus year round.

 Find your route: Visit the City of Portland Bureau of Traffic Management’s bicycle resources website to learn about bicycling in Portland and find your route to campus.
-You may also find the online bike route planner Ride the City helpful.

 Read tips from the community: For more suggestions about bicycling to Lewis & Clark, check out this Google Map, which includes a few routes from the City of Portland’s bike maps, with the addition of comments and tips from members of the Lewis & Clark community.